-- 3.5 For an Actuary in a particular situation to describe the advice offered as 'independent', the Actuary must be free, and be seen to be free, of any influence which might affect and/or has the potential of affecting the advice or limit the Actuary's scope of advice. - 3.6 In the context of an IPO, the term 'independent' may be described as, inter alia, independent of the parties involved in the transaction, including the life insurance company, its promoters, employees, its other advisors and the potential investors. - 3.7 The Reporting and Reviewing Actuaries while signing off their Reports should sign off as Fellow members of the IAI and should disclose the nature of relationship with his or her firm; whether sole proprietor, Partner of a Partnership firm of Actuaries or an employee of a company, in case the firm is a company.
+- 3.5 For an Actuary in a particular situation to describe the advice offered as 'independent', the Actuary must be free, and be seen to be free, of any influence which might affect and/or has the potential of affecting the advice or limit the Actuary's scope of advice. - 3.6 In the context of an IPO, the term 'independent' may be described as, inter alia, independent of the parties involved in the transaction, including the life insurance company, its promoters, employees, its other advisors and the potential investors. - 3.7 The Reporting and Reviewing Actuaries while signing off their Reports should sign off as Fellow members of the IAI and should disclose whether a sole proprietor or a partner of a firm of actuaries.